pacha/vem-tabline/README.md

 You can use Vem Tabline right away without additional configuration.
 Just install the plugin and start using it.
-You only need to configure it if you want to manually order the buffers in the tabline (explained below).
+You only need to configure it if you want to manually order the buffers in the tabline (explained below) or to show the buffer number together with its name.

-You need at least Vim 7 to use Vem Tabline.
+You need at least Vim 7.4 or NeoVim to use Vem Tabline.

 Features
 --------

-There are many Vim plugins to display the list of buffers.
-I created Vem Tabline because none of them had the features I needed:

 * Use of Vim's native tabline (no horizontal splits).